Get Schooled

 What’s the deadline to complete my FAFSA?

-My parent(s) are undocumented, but I am a citizen/resident.
+My parent(s) are undocumented, but I am a citizen/permanent resident.
 Can I still fill out the FAFSA and receive financial aid?

 I am undocumented.
 Can I complete the FAFSA?

-Unfortunately, the FAFSA is only available to those with permanent residence or citizenship in the U.S. If you are not in a position to complete the FAFSA due to immigration/citizenship status, many states may have their own state-based aid application that you can complete instead.
+Unfortunately, the FAFSA is only available to those with permanent residence or citizenship in the U.S. If you are not in a position to complete the FAFSA due to your immigration or citizenship status, many states may have their own state-based aid financial aid application that you can complete instead.
 Check with your school counselor to see what options there are in your state.

 The FAFSA is not the end-all-be-all of paying for college.
-Read our guide on financial aid for undocumented students to learn more about your financial aid options for college.
+Learn more about applying to college and for financial aid as an undocumented student.
 You can also text us (send #FAFSA to 33-55-77) and we can walk you through alternatives to the FAFSA and where to find financial aid!

 Do you have to pay to complete the FAFSA?